Alina Homecare – Blog Header (Purple Version)

 DrainageEnsure adequate drainage to prevent waterlogging.

 You can find a variety of raised beds at garden centres or online.
 Be sure to compare features to find the one that best meets your needs.
-You can also build your own with wood, brick, or other good materials.
-Raised beds are great for drainage, and you can change the soil to fit what your plants need.
+You can also build your own with wood, brick or other materials.
+Raised beds are great for drainage and you can change the soil to fit what your plants need.

-Container gardens give you many options.
-You can use pots, planters, or hanging baskets to make nice flower beds, herb gardens, or small vegetable patches.
-Remember though that plants not in the ground do require regular watering and feeding.
+Container gardens have many options.
+You can use pots, planters or hanging baskets to make flower beds, herb gardens or small vegetable patches.
+However, remember that plants not in the ground do require regular watering and feeding.

 A selection of tools for gardening for elderly people.